/ seo-glossary / What is Google Business Profile? SEO Guide for Beginners

 Categories are critical for ranking.
 Your primary category tells Google what your business is.
 Choosing "Italian Restaurant" versus just "Restaurant" determines which searches you appear for.
 You can add secondary categories too, like "Pizza Delivery" or "Catering Service."
 Select all categories that genuinely apply.

 Photos and posts keep your profile active and engaging.
-Businesses with 100+ photos get 520% more calls and 2,717% more direction requests than the average business, according to Google.
+Businesses with 100+ photos get 520% more calls and 2,717% more direction requests than the average business, according to BrightLocal's analysis of profile data.
 Posts let you share updates, promotions, and events directly in your search listing.

 Reviews appear prominently on your profile and heavily influence both rankings and click-through rates.
 Google shows your star rating, total review count, and recent reviews.
 You can respond to reviews directly from the dashboard, which Google recommends doing for every review, positive or negative.